Table of Contents

 Some companies use the Black Book to find values for loan purposes.
 USAA is one company that uses Black Book.
 True Car can also help you find a value range.

 Finally, dealers also use auction or wholesale pricing to set price values, which you don’t have access to.
 If you are trading a vehicle in, this values your trade lower.
-Just remember that dealerships are out to make money, not give you good deals.
+Remember that dealerships are out to make money, not give you good deals.

 Buying a Car Stateside

-As mentioned before, websites like Autotrader, Cars.com, Edmunds, and TrueCar are great places to start.
+Websites like Edmunds, Autotrader, Cars.com, and TrueCar are great places to start.
 The options are almost endless.
 Everyone seems to offer some sort of car buying/searching service.
-USAA, for example, will give discounts to its members if you purchase from its car buying service.
-Members can also sell cars through the program.
+USAA, for example, will give discounts to its members if they purchase from its car-buying service.

 You also have the option of buying directly from the manufacturer.
 Each company offers its own program for Military members.
 Here are some of the available programs: